discourse/discourse-jwt/README.md

 ### discourse-jwt

-A Discourse Plugin to enable authentication via JSON Web Tokens (JWT)
+A Discourse Plugin to enable authentication via JSON Web Tokens (JWT).

+In the first instance, consider using Discourse's [OpenID Connect](https://meta.discourse.org/t/openid-connect-authentication-plugin/103632) or [OAuth2](https://meta.discourse.org/t/oauth2-basic-support/33879) plugins.
+These authentication standards are more mature, and include more security features.

 ### Configuration